public-archive-docs/revision_archive/docs/history/cold_war/transformation/cuban_missile_crisis.md

 ## What did Khrushchev state on October 28th 1962?

 - Declared the removal and dismantal of Soviet missiles in Cuba

+## What event occured to help the easing of tensions in the Cold War in 1963?

+- The USA and USSR prepared steps to reduce risk of nuclear war
+- A permanent hotline phone link direct from the White House and Kremlin was set up

+## What was signed in the following year of 1963?

+- The Nuclear Test Ban Treaty
+	- Did not stop development of weapons
+	- Limited tests